glgberat/password-generator/README.md

 Special Characters, Numeric, Uppercase, Lowercase.

 To execute, click the "Generate Password" button and enter the criterias of your password;
-Enter an input of how many characters do you want in your password?
+Enter how many characters do you want in your password.
 (Must be between 8-128 characters).

 ## Built With